Zain-art/quizapp-python-devops/README.md

 - Docker image pushed to AWS ECR and deployed using Argo CD with auto-sync enabled

 ### Scope
-- Infrastructure provisioning using Terraform
+This documentation focuses on setting up a complete DevOps pipeline in AWS:

-- CI/CD implementation using GitHub Actions
+- Covered: Networking, Kubernetes with EKS, Docker, CI/CD using GitHub Actions and Argo CD, Terraform modules

-- Deployment using Argo CD on AWS EK
+- Not Covered: Flask application development in-depth, Kubernetes performance tuning, Cost optimization

 ### Intended Audience
 - DevOps Engineer